![]() |

 The idea behind

-In other cases the bulbs were blown and these sometimes very special bulbs are not available.
+In other cases the bulbs were blown and these often very special bulbs are not available.

 Advantages